encounterplus/module-packer/README.md

 ```
 .
-└── Assets               # Optional - allows override of the default style
+└── assets               # Optional - allows custom CSS and Javascript styling (note lowercase folderpaths)
+  └── css                # Contains custom CSS files to be included in your module
+    └── custom.css       # Custom CSS to be applied to all of your pages (for advanced use cases)
+  └── js                 # Contains custom Javscript files to be included in your module
+    └── custom.js        # Custom Javascript to be applied to all of your pages (for advanced use cases)
 └── Encounters           # The folder for maps
   ├── Group.yaml         # Sets 'include-in' to 'files' to only copy files, and not create a module group
   └── Encounter.zip      # The encounter zip file exported from EncounterPlus
 └── Group A              # A group for the module.
   ├── Page A.md          # A page in Group A of the module.
   ├── Page A Cover.jpg   # An image used in Page A.
   ├── Page B.md          # A page in Group A of the module.
   └── Group.yaml         # Optional - can define attributes of the group (e.g., Name, Order, etc.)
 └── Group B              # A group for the module.
   ├── Page C.md          # A page in Group B of the module.
   └── Page D.md          # A page in Group B of the module.
 └── Images               # A folder to store shared images.
   ├── Group.yaml         # Sets 'include-in' to 'files' to only copy files, and not create a module group
   ├── Image1.png         # An image used in multiple pages.
   └── Image2.jpg         # An image used in multiple pages.
 └── Maps                 # The folder for maps
   ├── Group.yaml         # Sets 'include-in' to 'files' to only copy files, and not create a module group
   └── Map1.zip           # The map zip file exported from EncounterPlus
 ├── Module.yaml          # Optional - can define attributes of the module (e.g., Title, Author, Slug, etc.)
 └── My Module.md         # A page at the root level of the module.
 ```